-There is nothing to say really, the images say it all.
+There is nothing to say really.
 USA’s 4th largest city drowned by 4 feet of rainfall.
 India and Bangladesh are also experiencing catastrophic flooding.
 Millions of people’s homes and livelihoods are at stake and this is just the beginning.

 Once in a 1000 years weather events are now happening regularly, crisis is the new normal.
 This is no joke and it is not an overstatement to call it an emergency, or as JH Kunstler calls it The Long Emergency because we are going to be facing these challenges long into the future.